collocations.org

 Can you touch your toes (= while keeping your legs straight)?

-(often figurative) The man''s broad smile made her toes curl (= made her feel embarrassed or uncomfortable).
+The man's broad smile made her toes curl (= made her feel uncomfortable).

 injury